 The answer to this question might surprise you.

 You might just be getting started in your career but where do you see yourself in five years' time?
 Learn what paths are available.

-So, if you're ready to explore your cyber security education and career options, all you need to do is click a career tile and see where you can go.
+So, if you're ready to explore your cyber security education options, all you need to do is click and see where you can go.